oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 This class does a few important things.
 In the `SecurityConfig` inner class, it configures Spring Boot as an OAuth 2.0 resource server using JWTs and requires that all requests are authenticated.
 It also enables using the `@PreAuthorize` annotation by including the `@EnableGlobalMethodSecurity(prePostEnabled = true)` annotation.

 The second inner class, `RequestController`, defines a REST endpoint at the context root and secures this endpoint using the `@PreAuthorize` annotation.
-The security requries that the authorized JWT has the custom scope "mod_custom."
+The security requires that the authorized JWT has the custom scope "mod_custom."

 Notice that to specify a required scope using the `PreAuthorize` annotation, you use a Spring Expression Language snippet (SpEL): `hasAuthority('SCOPE_mod_custom')`.
 Spring automatically prepends "SCOPE_" in front of the required scope name, such that the actual required scope is "mod_custom" not "SCOPE_mod_custom."

 The application code is in place.
 However, you still need to configure the Spring Boot application to use Okta as the OAuth 2.0 and OIDC provider.
 You also need to create an OIDC application on Okta.

-## Create An Okta OIDC Application
+## Create an OIDC Application

 {% include setup/cli.md type="service" %}

 Copy the values from the generated `.okta.env` file into `src/main/resources/application.properties`.
-It should look like the following (with you own values for the issuer, client ID, and client secret) when you're finished.
+It should look like the following (with your own values for the issuer, client ID, and client secret) when you're finished.

 ```properties
 okta.oauth2.issuer=https://dev-123456.okta.com/oauth2/default